johans27/DDP-Project-Codes/README.md

 5. Secondly, we create our server.R code.
 6. First of all, we specify our function which display our prediction.
 7. Finally, we create our output to be display on the application.
+8.

+Once on the application, it is easy to use:
+1. Enter a temperature value
+2. Enter a Wind value
+3. These 2 variables will allow you to see your ozone estimation